webmandman/boxlang-ghcr-database/README.md

-# Part 2: Boxlang - AWS Database
+# Part Two: Boxlang, AWS Database, and Environment Variables

 Part one of this series starts here: https://github.com/webmandman/boxlang-ghcr-test